What I saw

 Many who are now on the edge of existence can be revived.

 and cultural genocide has peaked

 so right now the rate of species extinction

 this mass extinction can be allayed.

 Many are exploited and exterminated to maintain modern civilization’s status quo.
 It is not enough to support conservation groups with funding.
-Individuals must make their own regeneration efforts.
+Individuals must change their own patterns of relationship and consumption.
 Those who are privileged with modern material comforts must stay in touch with the catastrophic circumstances others endure while understanding that absolute misery is not the absence of amenities, but the absence of community.
 This intimacy with the suffering is an honest compass for personal and communal transformation required to make living a lot less painful for everyone.

 Read thoughts on the distinction between sorrow and lamentation.

 Read thoughts on a necessary change of attitude.